 - You can use public domain works for any purpose without payment. - If you want to use a work in the public domain, you will usually have to use a Lichtbild-/werk of the actual work.
-You will have to clarify the existing rights of the photographers. - The EU Directive 2019/790 (p.
-16) aims to simplify the accessibility and use of public domain works in the future.
-It should have been implemented by June 2021.
+You will have to clarify the existing rights of the photographers if necessary. - The EU Directive 2019/790 (p.
+16) aims to simplify the accessibility and use of public domain works.
+In Austria, it entered into force on 1 January 2022.